-Council leader Sir Richard Leese is among the signatories to an open letter to the Prime Minister asking for support and commitment to the plan which would see 50 million trees planted over the next 25 years in the North of England by the Woodland Trust and their partners.
+But that’s all about to change soon – with many council leaders (including our very own Richard Leese) backing a hugely ambitious project which will see 50 million trees planted over the next 25 years in the North of England by the Woodland Trust and their partners.

-The forest will span 120 miles, connecting Manchester with Liverpool and Lancaster in the west and Sheffield, Leeds and Hull to the East, benefiting 13 million residents and generating £2.5 billion in social, economic and environmental benefits.
+The forest is set to span 120 miles, connecting Manchester with Liverpool and Lancaster in the west and Sheffield, Leeds and Hull to the East, benefiting 13 million residents and generating £2.5 billion in social, economic and environmental benefits.
 It would absorb up to 7.5m tonnes of carbon.

-The letter, which has been signed by more than 120 northern leaders and MPs from across the political spectrum, asks for the Prime Minister’s commitment to deliver the Northern Forest and look at opportunities that support the development of green investment models.
+Before the campaign catapulted into full swing, a letter featuring the signatures of more than 120 northern leaders and MPs from across the political spectrum asked for the Prime Minister’s commitment to deliver the Northern Forest and look at opportunities that support the development of green investment models.

 “We are bringing forward an action plan which will explain how Manchester will achieve this ambitious target.